 An unexcused late check-in or early check-out is defined as any time a student arrives late to school or leaves school early for a reason other than those defined by the State Board of Education as an excused absence.
-A combination of three unexcused late check-ins and/or early check-outs will be considered one unexcused absence.
 Students who miss more than half of the time in any class will be considered absent for that class period.
-When possible, medical and dental appointments should be made outside of school hours.
+When possible, medical, and dental appointments should be made outside of school hours.
 If a student is being checked in or checked out for a doctor's appointment, a parent note, physician's note, or appointment card is required within 5 school days to be considered excused.
-After the tenth late check-in or early check-out, a physician's note or appointment card is required within 5 school days to be considered excused.
+After the tenth late check-in or early check-out, a physician's note or appointment card is required within 5 school days to be considered within 5 school days to be considered excused.